The Big Bang (song): Charts

+Certifications

 Katy Tiz version

 "The Big Bang" was covered by British recording artist Katy Tiz and was released onto digital outlets on April 22, 2014.
 This version was featured in a trailer for The Wedding Ringer. and this version also used as an intro for the first game of Subway Series at Yankee Stadium on YES Network.
 Shortly after Tiz had landed a record deal with Atlantic Records, the label released an official audio of "The Big Bang" on their YouTube channel.
 Several weeks later the audio video had received over a million views.

 On July 3, 2014, Tiz released an official music video for her cover of "The Big Bang" onto YouTube.